Long Island Special Needs Trusts Lawyers Taking Care of Families

 Special needs trusts are intended to provide long-term care for a person with disabilities.
 Rather than gifting the money to the person directly, you can place it into an account managed by a trustee of your choosing.
 After your death, the assets are distributed in the manner you wish.
 This protects the individual from being disqualified from SSI and Medicaid benefits.

 If you or a loved one would benefit from special needs planning, please get in touch with our caring and competent lawyers to discuss setting up a special needs trust fund.
 We can explain the difference between a special needs trust and a supplemental needs trust and help you decide which course of action is right for your family.
 With an experienced special needs trust attorney on your side, you can move forward knowing your needs and those of your loved ones will be taken care of, no matter what the future brings.
-Call us today to schedule a free consultation at (516) 253-1366.
+Call us today to schedule your assessment at (516) 253-1366.

 What Is a Special Needs Trust?